davidmkwon/rl/README.md

 # reinforcement learning

-Code for some of my reinforcement learning explorations
+code for some of my reinforcement learning explorations!